Auditions will be held in person at the Arts Center with three dates to choose from:

 - Memorization of the music is optional.

-- Bring a prepared major scale of your choice.
+- Bring two prepared major scales of your choice.

 We are seeking students who are interested in the duties of stage technicians and their contribution to the total aesthetic effect of a dramatic production.
 Students will interview for admission.